vche/divelog_convert/README.md

 - handle xml subsurface ?
 - handle macdive xml ?

-- Process to get all into a new app:
+- Process to get all dives from differnt sources into a new app:
     - From Diviac:
         - Diviac export to csv
         - Convert csv to uddf: `divelog_convert -d -i test/data/diviac-export3.csv -if diviac -o temp/from_diviac.uddf`